Asupkay/Interview-Prep/README.md

 # Interview Prep
-General interview prep and learning new things this practice includes, practicing datastructures and algorithms, developing little apps.
-In order to keep on improving!
+General interview prep and learning new things this practice includes, practicing datastructures, algorithms, and developing little apps.
+All in all trying to keep on improving.